 UnitedHealthcare Customers Are Unhappy About Cuts To SilverSneakers Fitness Program

-John Garland Graves was taken aback when he walked into his McKinleyville, Calif., gym in October and learned that his SilverSneakers membership was being cancelled.
+John Garland Graves was taken aback when he walked into his McKinleyville, Calif., gym in October and learned that his SilverSneakers membership was being canceled.

 Since 2014, Graves, 69, has enjoyed free access to the gym through SilverSneakers, the nation's best-known fitness program for seniors.
 He was disturbed by the news, as are many other people who have recently learned they're losing this benefit.